 This lesser known rooftop bar in Chiang Mai does not have to hide behind its more popular sisters at Maya Mall or the THC rooftop bar at Thapae Gate, that is famous amongst backpackers.
 CNX offers great views of the Suthep Mountain and the Old City and serves both drinks and delicious food at its location near the West Gate.
 It’s the perfect spot for a romantic dinner with your SO while enjoying the sunset.

 If you ever wanted to go to a place before it was cool, now is your chance.
 We Didn’t Land on the Moon is owned by a member of Chiang Mai’s all-girls rock band “Itchy Band”, and if you will find one thing here, then it’s a good selection of music.
 Having Shazam installed on your phone will be very helpful to track the great tunes that are being played here.
 The interior is kept very basic and the overall white walls give it a very sterile look, that is reminiscent of an art gallery.
-It’s a little bit difficult to find the venue since it’s located in a small Soi off Sirimangkalajarn Road near the Nimman area but once found it, you will definitely come back.
+The venue is a little bit off the beaten track since it’s located in a small, hidden Soi in the Santitham area but once found it, you will definitely come back.

 Going out for party